lexfrl/react-layer-stack/README.md

 Another solution is to use on of ready-to-use components.
 But lot of times are you need slightly different bahavior/look and more productive to implememnt home-grown ad-hock solution.

-And the last option is to find library like https://github.com/tajo/react-portal, designed ot address the needs of **bottom-to-up** communication.
+And the last option is to find library like https://github.com/tajo/react-portal or https://react-bootstrap.github.io/react-overlays/, designed ot address the needs of **bottom-to-up** communication.
 These libs are often quite opinionated to their cases and doesn't solve the problem in its roots. **react-layer-stack** aims to give an answer how to organise **bottom-to-up** communication in the most natural, reasonable and flexible way.

 ### Images to understand the whole thing
 #### View layers stack